oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

      Warning  FailedMount  119s                 kubelet, aks-nodepool1-58449474-vmss000001  Unable to mount volumes for pod "domain1-create-weblogic-sample-domain-job-qqv6k_default(15706980-73cb-11ea-b804-b2c91b494b00)": timeout expired waiting for volumes to attach or mount for pod "default"/"domain1-create-weblogic-sample-domain-job-qqv6k". list of unmounted volumes=[weblogic-sample-domain-storage-volume]. list of unattached volumes=[create-weblogic-sample-domain-job-cm-volume weblogic-sample-domain-storage-volume weblogic-credentials-volume default-token-zr7bq]
      Warning  FailedMount  114s (x9 over 4m2s)  kubelet, aks-nodepool1-58449474-vmss000001  MountVolume.SetUp failed for volume "azurefile" : Couldn't get secret default/azure-secrea
      ```

 2. **Failing to access Admin Console**

-   There are different reasons for Admin Console failures.
+   Here are some common reasons for this failure, along with some tips to help you investigate.

    * **Create WebLogic domain job fails**

-   You can check the deploy log and find the failure details with `kubectl describe pod podname`.
+   Check the deploy log and find the failure details with `kubectl describe pod podname`.
    Please go to 1.
 Getting pod error details.

    * **Process of starting the Admin Server is still running**